 On this day of Firstfruits, let the resurrection of Jesus remind us that we’re destined for eternity.
 We’re part of an everlasting crop, a harvest in God’s eternal plan, so let’s bring forth fruit befitting of resurrection life.
 (Mt 3:12) Jesus overcame death in every sense that it could be conquered, and He lives in His elect to do the same.
 (Col 1:27) There is no temptation or trial too strong for Him.
 (Jn 16:33)

 God is good, benevolent and merciful to all (Ps 117:2), so it’s tempting to confuse answered prayer and temporal blessing with divine approval, thinking God’s kindness implies His validation.
 We may be like that, but not God.

 God loves His enemies; He’s kind to the unthankful and to the evil (Lk 6:35), and often showers the wicked with earthly blessings and health.
-(Ps 73:3-7) In fact, God may often answer prayer that’s abominable to Himself.
-(Pr 28:9) There’s no strict correlation between God’s provision for us and His approval of us.
+(Ps 73:3-7) There’s no real correlation between God’s provision for us and His approval of us.